mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

 Learning `vim`
 ---
-Vim has so many commands that it can be intimidating for first time users.
+`vim` has so many commands that it can be intimidating for first time users.
 They may feel that using a different, more familiar, editor would make coding more efficient.
-It may be difficult to remember what all of these new commands do, but these users may even begin to enjoy using it more than their previous editors if given enough time to practice with Vim.
+It may be difficult to remember what all of these new commands do, but these users may even begin to enjoy using it more than their previous editors if given enough time to practice with `vim`.
-I am not master at using Vim and am still learning new things about it.
+I'm no master at using `vim` and am still learning new things about it.
 Overtime, I learned a few tricks that helped me use `vim` to make better code.